ibm-cloud-docs/containers/cs_clusters.md

    </tr>
    <tr>
    <td><code>--gateway-enabled</code></td>
-   <td>Create a cluster with a `gateway` worker pool of two gateway worker nodes that are connected to public and private VLANs to provide limited public access, and a `default` worker pool of compute worker nodes that are connected to the private VLAN only.
+   <td>Create a cluster with a `gateway` worker pool of two gateway worker nodes that are connected to public and private VLANs to provide limited public access, and a `compute` worker pool of compute worker nodes that are connected to the private VLAN only.
 You can specify the number of compute nodes that are created in the `--workers` option.
-Note that you can later resize both the `default` and `gateway` worker nodes by using the `ibmcloud ks worker-pool resize` command.</td>
+Note that you can later resize both the `compute` and `gateway` worker nodes by using the `ibmcloud ks worker-pool resize` command.</td>
    </tr>
    <tr>
    <td><code>--machine-type <em>&lt;flavor&gt;</em></code></td>